< img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1817629515295500&ev=PageView&noscript=1" />

 Surface-Level Design

+Most porcelain slabs have their color and design printed only on the surface level.
 While advancements in production technology are improving this aspect, it is still a limitation to consider.
 The design may not extend the whole thickness of the slab, which can be a disadvantage in some applications.

 Installation Challenges